Unified Patent Court procedure, remedies, and fees

 - destroyed, together with materials and implements used to produce the products.

-Further, the UPC will be able to order an infringer to pay damages to compensate the patentee (or exclusive licensee) for losses suffered as a result of the infringement.
+Further, the UPC is able to order an infringer to pay damages to compensate the patentee (or exclusive licensee) for losses suffered as a result of the infringement.
 Damages will be compensatory, not punitive.
 The patentee’s lost profit, unfair profits made by the infringer and non-economic factors such as moral prejudice can be taken into account when assessing the level of damages payable.
 An infringer can avoid paying damages if he can demonstrate that he did not know, and had no reasonable grounds to know, that he was infringing the patent, although payment of compensation or the recovery of profits may still be ordered.

-A variety of interim orders will be available.
+A variety of interim orders are available.

 Interim injunction: The court may order an alleged infringer to cease, or not to commence, activities said to infringe a patent while the issue of liability is considered.